 Single audits are not new to nonprofit entities receiving federally funded grants meeting or exceeding the $750,000 threshold each year.
 However, if a nonprofit has not had a Single Audit before, these funds will create a new requirement for a Single Audit, which combines a financial statement audit and a compliance audit over the federal funds.
-These single audits are due nine months after fiscal year end.
+These single audits are due nine months after the fiscal year end.

 Additionally, for-profit healthcare providers will likely have questions concerning their reporting responsibilities and audit requirements as a result of receiving the federal aid.
-The U.S. Department of Health and Human Services (HHS), which provided the CARES Act funds, recently released responses to frequently asked questions to provide clarity on funding requirements and reporting.
+The U.S. Department of Health and Human Services (HHS), which provided the CARES Act funds, has released responses to frequently asked questions to provide clarity on funding requirements and reporting.
 Specifically, HHS addressed the question as to whether a for-profit healthcare provider is subject to Single Audit requirements.

 The FAQs outline two options of audit requirements for commercial healthcare providers that received a minimum of $750,000 in the CARES Act funding: